replikativ/konserve/doc/api-walkthrough.md

 ```
 With `bassoc` binary data is written as-is without passing through serialization/encryption/compression.

 `bget` is probably the trickiest function in konserve.
 It accepts a callback function that is passed a map of `{:input-stream <host-input-stream>}`.
 While `locked-cb`  is running, konserve locks & holds onto underyling resources (ie file descriptors) until the function exits.
-You can choose to read from the input stream however you choose, but you need to return your desired value else the lock will remain held.
+You can choose to read from the input stream however you like, but rather than running side-effects within the callback, you should instead return your desired value else the lock will remain held.

 + when called async, the `locked-cb` should return a channel yielding the desired value that will be read from and yielded by `bget`'s channel
 + in both clojurescript stores, synchronous input streams are not possible.
-  - On nodejs you can called `bget` synchronously but in this instance it will be called with `{:blob js/Buffer}`
++ On nodejs you can called `bget` synchronously but in this instance it will be called with `{:blob js/Buffer}`
-  - In the browser, `bget` the (async) locked-cb is given `{:input-stream <readable-webstream> :offset <number>}` where offset indicates the amount of bytes to drop before reaching the desired blob start. `konserve.indexeddb/read-web-stream` can serve as a locked-cb that will yield a `Uint8Array`.
++ In the browser with indexedDB, the async only `bget` calls its locked-cb with `{:input-stream <readable-webstream> :offset <number>}` where offset indicates the amount of bytes to drop before reaching the desired blob start.
+  - `konserve.indexeddb/read-web-stream` can serve as a locked-cb that will yield a `Uint8Array`.

 ## Metadata